 Table 3 shows the results obtained using the first difference GMM estimator.
-As shown in column (a), the multiplicative interaction term between control of corruption and oil rents yields a significant negative coefficient at the 1% level of significance (confirming the findings of Matallah (2020b)), reflecting that the joint impact of control of corruption and oil rents is effective in boosting economic diversification in MENA oil exporters because a tighter control over corruption implies less leakage of oil rents into the corrupt politicians' pockets and leaves no room for corrupt public officials to use oil rents to reward their supporters, buy off or repress politically influential opponents, limit market competition, stifle private sector initiatives, turn a blind eye to productive activities, spend less on education and R&D, and create complications and impose artificial limitations on any attempt to diversify revenue sources beyond oil production.
-Yet rampant corruption in most oil-rich MENA countries has paved the way for suspicious situations in which little money is left for reinvestment in important non-oil sectors.
-Based on the results in column (c), the multiplicative interaction term between control of corruption and oil rents carries the expected negative sign and is statistically significant at the 1% level of significance, implying that the combined effect of control of corruption and oil rents is of paramount importance in accelerating economic diversification in the peer group of countries.
-Canada, Norway and Malaysia had political elites that have been frugal and accountable to the people, and hence they were able to translate their oil wealth into a diversified economic base and achieve high levels of non-oil exports.
+As shown in column (a), the multiplicative interaction term between control of corruption and oil rents yields a significant negative coefficient at the one percent level of significance (confirming the findings of Matallah (2020b)) and reflecting that the joint impact of control of corruption and oil rents is effective in boosting economic diversification in MENA oil exporters because a tighter control over corruption implies less leakage of oil rents into the pockets of corrupt politicians and devotes more revenues to reinvestment in important non-oil sectors.
+Based on the results in column (c), the multiplicative interaction term between control of corruption and oil rents carries the expected negative sign and is statistically significant at the one percent level of significance, implying that the combined effect of control of corruption and oil rents is of paramount importance in accelerating economic diversification in the peer group of countries.
+Canada, Norway, and Malaysia had political elites that have been frugal and accountable to the people, and hence they were able to translate their oil wealth into a diversified economic base and achieve high levels of non-oil exports.